VIBTOBIlab/VIBTOBIlab.github.io/pages/DecoNFlow/DecoNFlow.md

 # Introduction

-DNAmDeconv is a bioinformatics analysis pipeline used for computational deconvolution of DNA methylation data.
+DecoNFlow is a bioinformatics analysis pipeline used for computational deconvolution of DNA methylation data.
 It allows deconvolution of samples using both reference-based and reference-free deconvolution tools.
 It also allows benchmarking of the different tools included in the pipeline.

 The pipeline is built using [Nextflow](https://www.nextflow.io/) (>=23.04.0) a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker / Singularity containers making installation trivial and results highly reproducible.